Understanding the outside factors that impact your commercial property insurance can be complicated.

 Commercial property insurance rates are anything but static, and a variety of outside factors can influence pricing.

-Despite this, you aren’t alone when it comes to managing your risks and gaining insight into your unique policies.
+Despite this, you aren’t alone in managing risks and gaining insight into your unique policies.

-If your current insurance professional has never addressed these issues with you before, then I’d encourage you to reach out to us today.
+If your current insurance professional hasn't taken care of these issues, I would encourage you to contact us today.